n-raymond/OSM-PathFinder/README.md

 ## How to use it

-*_Note_* : The following exemples will use an OpenStreetMap file not included in this repo in order to keep it light.
+*_Note_* : The following examples will use an OpenStreetMap file not included in this repo in order to keep it light.
 If you want to do some tests on the same file and use exactly the same commands, you might clone that [repo](https://github.com/PixelSpirit/MapExemple) at the root of the project.